-As the leading producer of Caribbean technology events, we have produced the most Caribbean Tech Events for Entrepreneurs, Digital Media, Women, Caribbean Businesses and the Caribbean Tech Industry and Diaspora, than anyone else.
+Still, SiliconCaribe is not just a blog, my team and I have made this Caribbean Technology Media brand, the leading producer of Caribbean Technology events.
 We’ve done over 80 Meetups+ Pitch events, 3 Caribbean Tech Conferences, 3 Caribbean wide Hackathons, a few Mobile App Competitions, Online Twitter Chats and Startup Weekends.
 We launched Caribbean Bloggers Week in 2016 and we will stage the first Caribbean Women in Tech coming up in September 2017.
+We love bringing together some of the smartest, passionate, forward-thinking and interesting people in this space to connect, share and collaborate.

 Best Technology Blog 2011 ( Jamaica Blog Awards)